 Portico at Spiga, LHT Tower Podium, 3/F, Central, Hong Kong, www.diningconcepts.co

-Staying true to Catalunya’s theme, this sister restaurant serves authentic Spanish fare with a contemporary edge.
-The sprawling space is complete with a relaxed outdoor area that feels miles away from ifc mall.
+This sprawling space is complete with a relaxed outdoor area that feels miles away from the ifc mall.
 Expect imported Spanish furnishings, a tapas menu, Jamón Ibérico and classic paella.

 British colonial-themed restaurant and bar, set in the boutique hotel, The Pottinger.